Artist Residencies in Schools for Arts Learning

 At a minimum, grants must be matched on a one-to-one basis.

-EXTENDED FOR FY2014: In-kind contributions of goods and services may comprise one half of the required match and will also be considered by the reviewers as evidence of support and commitment by the community and/or partner organization.
+EXTENDED FOR FY2015: In-kind contributions of goods and services may comprise one half of the required match and will also be considered by the reviewers as evidence of support and commitment by the school, community and/or partner organization.
 State Arts Council funds may not be matched by other State Arts Council or National Endowment for the Arts (federal) funds.

-(See glossary for more information of cash & in-kind match).
+(See glossary for more information of cash & in-kind match.)

 Who May Apply?

-Any public school (pre-Kindergarten to Grade 12), or nonprofit organizations serving as alternative education sites for special needs students (pre-K to age 21) in New Hampshire, that are publicly funded or have 501(c)(3) status from the Internal Revenue Service and are incorporated in the State of New Hampshire.
+Any public school (pre-Kindergarten to Grade 12), or any nonprofit organizations serving as alternative education sites for special needs students (pre-K to age 21) in New Hampshire, that are publicly funded or have 501(c)(3) status from the Internal Revenue Service and are incorporated in the State of New Hampshire.

-Note: Nonprofit alternative education sites and charter schools may need to provide additional information about the organization's budget, financial report and board of directors.
+Note: Nonprofit alternative education sites and charter schools may need to provide additional information about the organization's budget, financial report, and board of directors.
 See Required Support Materials.

-NEW!
-For FY2014, organizations and/or schools may APPLY for ONE grant in the following categories:
+In order to provide broad and fair distribution of the State Arts Council’s limited grant funds, for FY2015, organizations and/or schools may APPLY for ONE grant in the following categories: